wizards-of-lua/wizards-of-lua/docs/lua-command.md

 This command can be executed from the in-game chat and from any command block.

 To do this, the player must be a member of the Wizards of Lua.
-Currently (as in Alpha 1.0.0) only players with operator priviliges are Wizards.
+Currently (as in Alpha 1.0.0) only a player with operator priviliges is a wizard.
 In a single player game the "allow cheats" option must be active to allow the player to be a wizard.